-American Residential Warranty is one of few home warranty companies that allow homeowners to choose their own contractors to complete repairs if their appliances of home systems break down.
-The company offers plans starting at just $25 per month and has a solid rating from the BBB and a 4.5-star rating from customers.
+American Residential Warranty is one of few home warranty companies that allow homeowners to choose their own contractors to complete repairs if their appliances or home systems break down.
+The company offers plans starting at just $35 per month.

 - Pros and Cons